Carob powder, also called carob flour, is a cocoa powder alternative.

 - control your blood sugar

 A 2010 study found that the antioxidant polyphenols in carob insoluble fiber lowered total cholesterol and LDL (bad) cholesterol in people with high cholesterol.

 In 2 tablespoons of carob powder, there is:

 Gluten is a protein found in wheat, barley, rye, and triticale.
 In some people, gluten triggers their immune system to attack the small intestines.
 This condition is called celiac disease.
 If you have celiac disease or are sensitive to gluten, you must avoid gluten-containing foods.
 Carob powder is gluten-free.

 Thanks to its tannin content, carob powder has been used as a natural remedy for diarrhea.
 Tannins are polyphenols found in some plants.
-Research suggests that administering tannin-rich carob powder with an oral rehydration fluid is safe and effective for treating acute-onset diarrhea in infants aged 3 to 21 months.

 Caffeine is a great pick-me-up, but too much may cause unpleasant side effects, such as: